luontola/tdd-mooc/data/exercises.md

 # Exercise 3: Untestable code

+> **During this exercise, you are allowed to write the production code before the test code.**

+You may clone the project https://github.com/luontola/tdd-mooc-new-js-project to have a starting point.

-Write a function which is as hard to test as possible.
-Then write tests for it.
+The assignment is to *write a function which is as hard to test as possible.
+Then write tests for it.*

+The following list contains some things which make testing harder (see [chapter 3](/3-challenges)).
+Write some code which uses at least four (4) of them.

+* Singletons or global variables
+* File system
+* Network sockets
+* Time
+* Concurrency
+* Randomness

+After you have written the hard-to-test code, write tests for it.
+Try to come up with tricks that allow you to test the code without refactoring it to be more testable.

 ##### What to submit